DCC-EX/mkdocs-test/docs/installer/manage-config-files.md

 # Managing Your Config files - Saving and Reusing

-When using **EX-Installer** you can save your customisations and reuse later to reload the or same configuration, or modify it, rather than selecting all the options again each time.
+When using **EX-Installer** you can save your customisations and reuse them later to reload the same configuration, or modify it, rather than selecting all the options again each time you load.

 ## Custom config files